|

 (Source: 1)

-All foreigners planning to study and/or work (including training) in Egypt for longer than one month will be required to undergo HIV testing in Egypt.
-Information on this procedure will be provided by the Egyptian immigration authorities (Mugamma, Tharir Square, Cairo, Egypt) upon application.
+All foreigners planning to study, work or train in Egypt for longer than one month may be required to undergo testing for HIV.
+Egyptian immigration authorities in Cairo’s Mogamma building provide information on this procedure upon application.

 (Source: 2)